Frequently Asked Questions

 Do I receive a certificate for my participation in the competition?

 Yes, each participant in the competition receives a certificate.
-The certificates will be provided at the event.
+The certificates will be provided electronically.

 How do I apply and submit my project?

 You apply on the PRiME website under the section titled, “Apply for Competition”.
 Refer to the checklist and make sure that you have both your project and executive summary ‘Links2-SDGs’ ready.

 What is the ‘Links2-SDGs’?

 Links2-SDGs is a page-long summary that explains how your project theme, scope and purpose are related to the SDGs and address global challenges.
 This summary will be submitted as part of the application process, included in your project paper.
 Writing a good summary is an important part of getting the maximum score on project relevance and being selected to compete in the competition.

 Yes, you may submit more than one project.